 If you decide to select a vendor, Benefits Pro recommends looking for a vendor that provides these four features:

 • Transparency around how and why data is used.

-• Data from the provider is shared with the organization in aggregate form.
+• Data from the provider is shared with the organisation in aggregate form.

-• User profiles are anonymized to protect employee privacy, while allowing employees to safely interact with one another.
+• User profiles are anonymised to protect employee privacy, while allowing employees to safely interact with one another.

 • Secure email and messaging ensure safe communications that do not expose sensitive data.